Casey Tebo: Career

 A graduate of Apponequet Regional High School who later studied filmmaking at Southern Connecticut State University, and the now closed BFVF in Boston, Tebo was working as a graphic artist and designed some of Aerosmith's official shirts as he was discovered by the band's singer Steven Tyler, who invited him to film one of their upcoming concerts.
 The footage was eventually approved to be used on the live album Rockin' the Joint, which Tebo edited alongside English music director Dick Carruthers.
 Tyler was impressed and asked Tebo to become their road documentarian.

 Prior to becoming a director, Tebo was a graphic artist, collaborating with Outkast, Radiohead, Deep Purple, Kid Rock, Slash and Stone Temple Pilots.
 He's been published in Rolling Stone, Spin, and Playboy.

-His first narrative short film entitled "The Captivus 2.0" was released in March 2011, and played at the 2012 Cannes Film Festival the Seattle International Film Festival.
+His first narrative short film entitled The Captivus 2.0 was released in March 2011, and played at the 2012 Cannes Film Festival and the Seattle International Film Festival.
 The sets and costumes were constructed entirely of recycled materials.
 The short gained attention online, receiving praise and social media attention from Joss Whedon, Seth Green, Zachary Levi, and producer Adi Shankar.

-In 2013 Tebo's first feature film was released, a concert film entitled "Rock For The Rising Sun".
+In 2013 Tebo's first feature film was released, a concert film entitled Rock For The Rising Sun.
 The film tells the story of Aerosmith's journey to Japan shortly after the Fukushima Daiichi nuclear disaster of 2011.
 Tebo knew it would be a hard sell to Sony Music and Aerosmith management as the band was notorious for not releasing long form videos.
 Tebo shot the documentary footage while on tour with the band, combined with the live performances, and put the film together without telling anyone.
 He flew to Los Angeles and screened the film for Steven Tyler and Joe Perry, who insisted it immediately be put out for release.

-In 2014, Tebo wrote and directed his first narrative feature film entitled Happy Birthday!, released in 2016.
+In 2014, Tebo wrote and directed his first narrative feature film entitled Happy Birthday, released in 2016.